ourownstory/neural_prophet/CONTRIBUTING.md

 ```bash
 pip install <name>
 ```

-Try WSL 2.0 if there are any further errors while running PyTest.
+Notes:
+- To install NeuralProphet in dev mode, create a venv using the Linux terminal on the subsystem drive (not the mount).

-For any statement error try using sudo and --user which will then allow administrator access to perform the action.
+- For any statement error try using sudo and --user which will then allow administrator access to perform the action.